 The Police Department realizes that confusion, different perceptions, or the timeliness of information sometimes will result in descriptions that produce different versions of the same incident.
 Beyond legitimate error; however, the deliberate making of a report that the complainant knows is false or misleading could constitute a violation of state law.

 The complaint process is designed to deal with each case factually and fairly.
 Citizens who file complaints are treated respectfully, and their accusations are taken seriously.
 All complaints are investigated thoroughly, and all findings are based on impartial evidence gained during the investigation.

 However, many complaints can be explained satisfactorily by a visit or telephone call to the employee's supervisor.
 The supervisor will talk with you about the complaint and try to resolve it.

 The Chief of Police is usually available Monday through Friday, 8 a.m. to 4:30 p.m. to discuss your complaint about any member of the department.

 There are two classes of complaint.
-The first and most serious, a Class I complaint alleges the violation of a law or such other serious allegations as serious misconduct, excessive force, criminal activity, or abuse of authority.
+The first and most serious, a Class I complaint alleges the violation of a law or other serious allegations such as serious misconduct, excessive force, criminal activity, or abuse of authority.
 The second, a Class II complaint includes allegations of a less serious nature and may concern violations of departmental policy.